-The LTC2494 automatically enters an internal reset state when the power supply voltage, $V{CC}$ , drops below approximately 2V.
+The LTC2496 automatically enters an internal reset state when the power supply voltage $V{CC}$ drops below approximately 2V.
 This feature guarantees the integrity of the conversion result, input channel selection, and serial clock mode.

 When $V{CC}$ rises above this threshold, the converter creates an internal power-on-reset (POR) signal with a duration of approximately 4ms.
 The POR signal clears all internal registers.
-The conversion immediately following a POR cycle is performed on the input channels $IN^+$ = CH0 and $IN^-$ = CH1 with simultaneous 50Hz/60Hz rejection 1x output rate, and gain = 1.
+The conversion immediately following a POR cycle is performed on the input channel $IN^+ = CHO$ , $IN^- = CH1$ .
 The first conversion following a POR cycle is accurate within the specification of the device if the power supply voltage is restored to (2.7V to 5.5V) before the end of the POR interval.
-A new input channel, rejection mode, speed mode, temperature selection, or gain can be programmed into the device during this first data input/output cycle.
+A new input channel, can be programmed into the device during this first data input/output cycle.